 Wisconsin Rapids Area Attractions

-Compliment your trip to Golden Eagle Log Homes with a few o fthe local activities and attractions.
+Compliment your trip to Golden Eagle Log and Timber Homes with a few o fthe local activities and attractions.

 Make sure you also check out the airports and hotels.

 The Alexander House, a center for art and history, is a combination art gallery and historical museum

 located in a stately colonial home on the banks of the beautiful Wisconsin River.
 Open Tues., Thurs., and

 Tour one of the oldest cranberry marshes in central Wisconsin with an actual grower.
 History, videos,

 cranberry gifts, and tours are offered Mon-Fri at 9, 11, 1 and 3 p.m. during harvest (late September thru

 early October) and other times by appointment.
 Call ahead to verify harvest and tour times.
 Celebrate one